-At first glance it might appear that rule 4 could always be used in place of rule 3 but if this is done some wide, and ugly, inter-word spacing can result.
+and ugly, inter-word spacing can result.
 Rules 3 and 4 seem to be a good approximation to the algorithm used by the compositors in hand-setting the original material.

-Figure 3 illustrates all of the above four rules in action.
+Figure 4 illustrates all of the above four rules in action.
 Rule 1 is used in the line for Matthew Hollins; rule 2 is used in the line for William Roome; rule 3 is used for the William Beeson line (together with the p2 leader pattern); rule 4 is used in the line for Samuel Marsh.

-Although the table structure is, for the most part, very regular there are occasional editorial comments inserted.
+Although the table structure in the Marriage Registers is, for the most part, very regular there are occasional editorial comments inserted.
 These are on separate lines and are invariably enclosed in square brackets, with the text being set in italics.
 An example might be: